Has your partner ever:

 - Fear of being seriously harmed or killed?

-If you concerned for a friend, loved one, colleague or family member, please call the 24/7 hotline 617-623-5900.
+If you are concerned for a friend, loved one, colleague or family member, please call RESPOND’s Support Line at (617) 623-5900 9AM to 5PM, Monday through Friday.
 RESPOND can listen and help determine the best way to approach your loved one to let them know there is help.